CumulusNetworks/docs/content/guides/NVUE Command Reference/Show-Commands/SNMP-Server-Commands.md

 ## nv show service snmp-server username \<username-id>\ auth-sha \<auth-id>\ encrypt-des \<encrypt-id>\

-Shows information about the specified SNMP server username with the specified SHA authentication password and specified AES or DES encryption password.
+Shows information about the SNMP server username with the SHA authentication password and AES or DES encryption password.

 ### Command Syntax